ago6/ago6.github.io/_posts/0001-00-00-example-post.md

 categories: posts
 ---

-## Introducing Flex, a Jekyll theme
+## Introducing Flex, a Jekyll theme this is what I added

+outside

 Flex is a minimalist, responsive theme based on the website, [The Development](http://thedevelopment.co).
 I have chosen this as my first sample of a static website through GitHub.
 I have modified what I can for now and will keep updating.